-The new 2017 DDQ for investment managers has multiple modules.
+The DDQ for investment managers has multiple modules.
 What is the easiest way for me to get started?

 The new form is in a substantially different format from the prior versions and contains lots of questions.
 AIMA anticipates it will take most managers time to work through the new form and fill it in.
 It is reasonable to expect that investment managers will begin using the new form in 2018 or 2019.